Headstorm/Interview/challenges/DataScienceChallenge.md

 ### Evaluation
-For each `(longitude, latitude, time)` 3-tuple in the given training set, which represents the location and birth date (in UTC), your model should predict the season in which the 3-tuple occurred.
+For each `(longitude, latitude, time)` 3-tuple in the given training set, which represents the location and birth date (in UTC), your model should predict the season in which the birthday occurred.

 There is a data set provided in `data/birthdays.csv` you can use to train your model.
 Your model will be evaluated against a similar data set with the same format.